psyquantic/psyquantic.github.io/speed-of-thought.md

 - pick your tools — [try and cull](try-liberally-keep-conservatively.md); durable; reusable; [composable](http://widgetsandshit.com/teddziuba/2010/10/taco-bell-programming.html)
 - review — reflect, compile, adjust
-- reuse — pay starting from scratch with an upfront migration
+- reuse — pay for starting over with an upfront migration
 - reduce — trim, trim, trim
 - shape — compile each project's concepts, rules, mission and scope

+### state to strive for

+- _spontaneity_ — can you act immediately on an idea?